-The winner of the design competition for Deutsche Bahn AG’s DB Tower in Europaviertel district has been chosen: While the building follows a design by schmidtploecker Architekten, Aldinger Architekten from Stuttgart have now provided the exterior appearance.
+The winner of the design competition for Deutsche Bahn AG’s DB Tower in the European District has been chosen: While the building follows a design by schmidtploecker Architekten, Aldinger Architekten from Stuttgart have now provided the exterior appearance.

 The competition was organized by Aurelis Real Estate, in cooperation with the City of Frankfurt.
 The jury consisted of Mike Josef, head of Planning Department of the City of Frankfurt; Martin Hunscher, Urban Planning Department of the City of Frankfurt; Joachim Wieland, CEO of Aurelis; and renowned architects from the region and other representatives of Deutsche Bahn and Aurelis.
 Five other architectural offices participated in the competition alongside Aldinger Architekten.